-Treatment and side effects for myeloma
+Myeloma treatment and side effects

 In this section we talk about the specific treatments used for myeloma.
 You might also want to read our general information about how blood cancer treatment is planned and managing your treatment.